Comparison · 2026

 Common questions.Everything you want to know.

 Trust & Will charges $199+ as a one-time purchase for a static will document and offers no document vault, no digital asset handling, and no ongoing updates.
-Henedo is a subscription platform starting at $7.99/month that includes unlimited will updates, a 100 GB encrypted vault, a daily journal, a dead man's switch, optional physical NFC metal keys, and an inheritable Eternal Vault preserved for up to 1,000 years.
+Henedo is a subscription platform starting at $5.99/month that includes unlimited will updates, a 100 GB encrypted vault, a daily journal, a dead man's switch, optional physical engraved NFC keys, and an inheritable Eternal Vault preserved for 100–500 years (with optional 1,000-year M-Disc redundancy).

 LegalZoom sells will documents for $99–$549 one-time and charges again for updates.
-Henedo Guardian is $7.99/month ($95/year) and includes unlimited updates, jurisdiction-specific templates worldwide, a full document vault, and digital legacy tools, making Henedo cheaper than LegalZoom in every life-change scenario (marriage, new child, home purchase, divorce).
+Henedo Guardian is $5.99/month ($71/year) and includes unlimited updates, jurisdiction-specific templates worldwide, a full document vault, and digital legacy tools, making Henedo cheaper than LegalZoom in every life-change scenario (marriage, new child, home purchase, divorce).

 No. Everplans is $99/year and includes a vault but no will builder, no digital asset encryption, no physical keys, no dead man's switch automation, no journal, and no generational archive.
-Henedo Guardian at $7.99/month ($95/year) covers the same vault features plus everything Everplans lacks.
+Henedo Guardian at $5.99/month ($71/year) covers the same vault features plus everything Everplans lacks.

 Password managers solve password access, not estate planning.
 They do not include a will builder, document vault for deeds/policies, inheritance workflow, dead man's switch, or physical key delivery.
 Henedo covers all of those alongside encrypted passwords and crypto recovery phrases.

 Two layers, combined.
 (A) Architectural depth: true zero-knowledge with a 128-bit device-bound Account Secret Key, WebAuthn PRF biometric hardening, master key isolated in a Web Worker, canary-blob breach detection with automatic Security Lockdown, binary transparency for every web build, and ML-DSA-65 post-quantum signatures on every Eternal Vault, shipped in production, not on a roadmap.
 Your data is readable only by you and the trusted contacts you designate; not even Henedo administrators can decrypt it.
-(B) Product features no incumbent combines: engraved metal NFC cards with split-key cryptography mailed to inheritors; a dead man's switch with platform-gated release and a 5-week warning cascade; a daily life journal tied to vault activity; and an Eternal Vault preserved 100–500 years with generational inheritance chains.
+(B) Product features no incumbent combines: engraved NFC cards with split-key cryptography mailed to inheritors; a dead man's switch with platform-gated release and a 5-week warning cascade; a daily life journal tied to vault activity; an Eternal Vault with a 1 M-Disc heirloom token holding keys, manifest, and critical files; and generational inheritance chains.
 No online will platform, password manager, or digital legacy service ships both layers.

 Henedo uses zero-knowledge end-to-end AES-256-GCM encryption with Argon2id key derivation and a device-bound Account Secret Key.
 A traditional attorney stores your documents in a physical or cloud filing system they or staff can read.
 Henedo's server cannot read your data even under subpoena because the keys never leave your device.